FranklinDCodes/Robinhood_AI_Trading_Bot/README.md

   market_data_LSTM.py:
     Produces live or historical stock market data as input for training or getting information from neural networks.

   nets/

       Contains 15 different neural networks that each were trained on a unique list of stocks.

-  logs/

-      id.txt:
-        A perpetually counting value used by main.py to assign unique ids to market orders in logs.db and other files.

-      logs.db:
-        A database containing multiple different logs to record any trades made by main.py

   operating_data/

       unconfirmed.csv: